FriendlyNeighborhoodShane/MinMicroG/install.md

  - Grant all permissions (make sure sigspoof is)

 If even that doesn't work:
  - Settings > System > Accounts > Remove Google Account
-- System > Accounts > Disable Account Data Syncronization
+ - System > Accounts > Disable Account Data Synchronization
  - After all is set in microG self-test after doing the above steps, open Play Store and re-add your account.
  - You may have to close (recent apps > swipe it away) the Play Store once

 Et voila, it (hopefully) works properly again.